+Investment Policy

-Investment Policy - The pension plan's policy in regard to the allocation of invested assets is established and may be amended by the pension board by a majority vote of its members.
-It is the policy of the pension board to pursue an investment strategy that is in compliance with Michigan Public Act 347 of 2012 and manages risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
+The Plan's policy in regard to the allocation of invested assets is established and may be amended by the pension board by a majority vote of its members.
+It is the policy of the Pension Board to pursue an investment strategy that is in compliance with Michigan Public Act 347 of 2012 and manages risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
 The pension plan's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
-The following was the pension board's adopted asset allocation policy as of June 30, 2017:
+The following was the board's adopted asset allocation policy as of June 30, 2018: